 Click here to read the previous Australian cannabis outlook.

-“Let’s build a very successful business based on medicinal cannabis … we’ve got to ride the global wave of global acceptance,” Brett Schwarz, CFO and corporate advisor with privately held firm Cannatrek told INN.
+“Let’s build a very successful business based on medicinal cannabis … we’ve got to ride the global wave of global acceptance,” Brett Schwarz, CFO and corporate advisor with privately held firm Cannatrek, told INN.

 “We will one day, but we can’t say whether it’s in one year or five years,” said Schwarz.
-“There are more politicians talking about it, there are more doctors talking about it. that I think that it will come in time.”
+“There are more politicians talking about it, there are more doctors talking about it — that I think that it will come in time.”

-“Australia is a maturing market, not mature but maturing, and I think the patients are seeing that, so they’re feeling more comfortable,” Schwarz said.
+“Australia is a maturing market — not mature, but maturing, and I think the patients are seeing that, so they’re feeling more comfortable,” Schwarz said.

-“This is not only driving legislation change around the world but driving demand for quality medicinal cannabis products,” the MCG Pharma executive said.
+“This is not only driving legislation change around the world, but driving demand for quality medicinal cannabis products,” the MCG Pharma executive said.

-Australian cannabis outlook 2021: CBD set for 2021 push
+Australian cannabis outlook 2021: CBD set for new year push

 “That’s very exciting, that’s the maturity,” Schwarz told INN about the TGA approval.

-Australian cannabis outlook 2021: Investor Takeaway
+Australian cannabis outlook 2021: Investor takeaway

 Don’t forget to follow us @INN_Australia for real-time news updates!